-According to GlobalData, Australia is the world’s fourth-largest producer of coal, with output of 565Mt in 2022, up by 0.8% on 2021.
+According to GlobalData, Australia is the world’s fourth-largest producer of coal in 2022, with output up by 0.8% on 2021.
 Over the five years to 2021, production from Australia increased by a CAGR of 0.06% and is expected to rise by a CAGR of 1% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Australia Coal Mining to 2026 report.
 Buy the report here.

 Leading producers of coal in Australia are Glencore, BHP, Peabody Energy, Anglo American, Mitsui and South32.
-Glencore's output was 65.75Mt in 2021, down by 3% on 2020.
-BHP produced 51.74Mt, an increase of 3%, and output from Peabody Energy was 18.08Mt, a decrease of 1% on the previous year.
+During 2020-2021, Glencore's output was down by 3%, BHP's output increased by 3%, while output from Peabody Energy decreased by 1%.

 For more detailed analysis of coal in Australia, buy the report here.